ericoc/seizures.ericoc.com/thoughts.md

 # Thoughts/Ideas

 ## JavaScript
-- Need to remove duplicated JavaScript from chart, table, and main pages.
+- Need to remove duplicated JavaScript from chart, table, and main/map pages.

 ---

 ## Accessibility

-### Apple Shortcut
-- Safely publish/share the Apple Shortcut (`.shortcut`) file.
-  - Prompt for URL, username, and password?

 ### Voice
 - Voice command/control from Amazon Alexa would be great.